Automatic Post-selection by Ancillae Thermalisation: Results

 achieves the rotation $R$ on $\ket{\psi}$ and the state $\ket{0}^{\otimes m}$ on the ancillary qubits with probability $p_0$.
 The states $E_{k}\ket{\psi}$ corresponds to incorrect transformations of the target qubits.
 If the procedure fails, all qubits are reset and the process is repeated.
 The probability of failure after $N$ iterations of the algorithm is $\epsilon \sim (1-p_0)^N$; the transformation $R$ is implemented {\it exactly} with a finite probability.

-Ancillae thermalisation and OAA take a different philosophy.
-The output from $U$ on the target qubits is interpreted as a probabilistic combination of correctly transformed ($R\ket{\psi}$) and incorrectly transformed ($E\ket{\psi}$) states i.e. a density matrix $\rho$.
-Tracing out the ancillary qubits prepares the target qubits in a state that is {\it approximately correct}.
+Ancillae thermalization and more generally amplitude amplification take a different philosophy.
+The output from $U$ on the target qubits is interpreted as a superposition of correctly transformed ($R\ket{\psi}$) and incorrectly transformed ($E\ket{\psi}$) states.
+Tracing out the ancillary qubits prepares the target qubits in a mixed state $\rho$ that is {\it approximately correct}.
 The density matrix $\rho$ has an overlap $\bra{\psi} R^\dagger \rho R \ket{\psi}=1-\epsilon$ with $R\ket{\psi}$.
-This fidelity with the target state is obtained with an exponential reduction in measurements for an increased cost in ancillary qubits.
-This is achieved with iterations of the post-select circuit acting on fresh ancillae.
-These ancillary qubits entangle with incorrectly transformed parts of the wavefunction of the target qubits at each iteration.
+For ancillae thermalization, this fidelity with the target state is obtained with an exponential reduction in measurements for an increased cost in ancillary qubits.
+This is achieved by iteratively entangling fresh ancillary qubits with the target qubits via unitary $V=UW$, where $W$ is a reset gate that transforms $E_k \ket{\psi} \rightarrow \ket{\psi}$ for all $k$.
+The ancillae conditionally entangle with the incorrectly transformed parts of the system's wavefunction through control gates on the previous ancilla at each iteration.
+The circuit to achieve this is shown in Fig.~\ref{fig:General post-selection vs tracing out circuit}b).
 The overlap between the target qubits and $R\ket{\psi}$ increases exponentially with the number of iterations applied (see Appendix~\ref{appendix:scramb and nor} for full details).
-The circuit to achieve this is shown in Fig.~\ref{fig:General post-selection vs tracing out circuit}b).